-Identifies when the Windows Firewall is disabled using PowerShell cmdlets, which can help attackers evade network constraints, like internet and network lateral communication restrictions.
+Identifies when the Windows Firewall is disabled using PowerShell cmdlets, which attackers do to evade network constraints, like internet and network lateral communication restrictions.

 Rule type: eql

 Risk score: 47